mholmboe/minff/README.md

 # MINFF: A New Forcefield for Molecular Simulations of Minerals

 **MINFF** is a newly developed molecular dynamics (MD) forcefield designed for simulating Si, Al, Fe, Mg, Ca, Ti, Li, F containing oxides and hydroxides, including hydrated clay minerals and zeolites.
 MINFF incorporates angle terms in addition to Lennard-Jones and Coloumbic terms to maintain accurate coordination environments and unit cell metrics, and introduces new atomtypes enabling the simulation of a wider range of minerals than current similar forcefields.
-MINFF atomtype assignment is implemented in MATLAB and recent releases of OCTAVE via the [**atom Toolbox**](https://github.com/mholmboe/atom) also available via this GitHub repository, which comes with HTML documentation and general examples.
+MINFF atomtype assignment is implemented in [**MATLAB**][www.mathworks.com] and recent releases of [**OCTAVE**][https://octave.org] via the [**atom Toolbox**](https://github.com/mholmboe/atom) also available via this GitHub repository, which comes with HTML documentation and general examples.

 MINFF is a family of forcefields which includes both **general** version(s) and **tailor-made** versions for many specific minerals, using Lennard-Jones parameters optimized for over 30 mineral types.
 Furthermore, each general and tailor-made version is available in four different sets, with each set optimized for four different angle force constants: **0, 250, 500, and 1500 kJ/mol/rad²**.